drjordy66/Analysis-of-Census-Income-Data/README.md

      |- hcds-final-project.ipynb
 ```

+__NOTE: The entire project flow can be found [here](/src/hcds-final-project.ipynb).
+An [analysis](/analysis) section has been included to summarize the exploratory data analysis (EDA) and findings with regard to the research questions.__

 ### Goal

 The goal of this project is to explore the "[US Adult Income](https://www.kaggle.com/johnolafenwa/us-census-data)" data and develop a model to predict whether an individual's income will be less than or equal to $50,000, or greater than $50,000.
 This prediction will be based on a number of features that describe the [data](/data_raw).